colinbourque/star-formation/README.md

 /model_parameters/ contains files describing the inputs to the simulations

+/rad-transfer/ contains scripts used for simplifying the process of actually running radmc3d

 /scripts/ is currently only in use for passing .sh files back and forth between my local machine and the computational tower, since it is easier for me to generate them locally.

 ## Running the code